mj0stjo/mj0stjo.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Few things about me.
+subtitle: A few things about me.

 profile:
   align: right